DraghiciAndrei1307/PostgreSQL-Ansible-Automation/README.md

     creates: /var/lib/pgsql/{{ pg_version }}/data/PG_VERSION
 ```

+The last two tasks ensure that the service is enabled and started.
+For these tasks, we are using the service Ansible module to work with processes. `enabled: true` checks if the service is enabled or not.
+If it was already enabled, this task is skipped.
+If not, the service is enabled. `state: started` checks if the process is running (active) or not (inactive).
+If the service was already started, the task is skipped.
+If not, the service is started.

 ### The `start_postgresql_service.yml` playbook description

 This playbook is used for checking the PostgreSQL service status.
 If the status is **inactive**, the process will be started using systemctl.